-There is a public landing about midway down the eastern shore of the point for putting in your boat or kayaks.
-There are some nice views of Dyer Neck to the east and Gouldsboro Bay to the south.
+There is a public landing with a small parking area about midway down the eastern shore of the point for putting in your boat or kayaks.
+You will find some nice views from this location of Dyer Neck to the east and Gouldsboro Bay to the south.

-There is a local movement to define this area as the Village of Gouldsboro Point.
+There has been a local movement to define this area as the Village of Gouldsboro Point.
 Although, no definitive decision or acknowledgement has been made by the Gouldsboro town government.

 Town Manager, 59 Main St., Prospect Harbor, ME 04669